Compared to old-fashioned high street banks, modern fintech brands like Revolut can save you a LOT of money when traveling.

 There are a variety of plans to choose from with Revolut, and I’d be here all day if I were to go through every single one.
 Instead, I’ve dropped a screenshot of the plans below to outline the key differences!

-To give you a more in-depth idea of the differences, let’s take a look at two of their paid plans so you can see what features are on offer.
+To give you a more in-depth idea of the differences, let’s take a look at some of their paid plans so you can see what features are on offer.

-For this comparison, let’s take a look at the Premium Plan and Metal Plan…
+For this comparison, let’s take a look at the Premium lan, Metal Plan, and Ultra Plan…

 Aside from the standard benefits, there are some excellent features that you’ll get if you go for a Revolut premium account:

-If you opt for the more expensive plan, you’ll get some extra benefits including:
+If you opt for this plan, you’ll get some extra benefits including:

 If you’re self-employed or you’re a business owner, then you can also take advantage of Revolut’s business accounts.